Research Jobs at University of Pittsburgh with Visa Sponsorship

 Which visa types does University of Pittsburgh commonly use for Research roles?

 Pitt uses several visa categories for Research positions.
-J-1 is common for short-term exchange researchers and visiting scholars.
+J-1 visa is common for short-term exchange researchers and visiting scholars.
 H-1B is used for longer-term specialty occupation roles.
 F-1 OPT and CPT apply to current students in qualifying programs.
-TN is available for Canadian and Mexican nationals in eligible research categories.
+TN visa is available for Canadian and Mexican nationals in eligible research categories.
 For permanent research scientists, Pitt supports EB-2 and EB-3 Green Card pathways through PERM.

 What qualifications are expected for Research positions at University of Pittsburgh?